 Note: This provider may accept more insurance plans than shown; please call the practice to find out if your plan is accepted.

 Dr. O'Donnell's research focuses on the intersection of psychology and medical illness.
 She has piloted studies of the impact of executive function weaknesses on adolescents’ adherence to diabetes care and a study of screening for depression in routine diabetes care.
-In her role with the Partners Pediatric Multiple Sclerosis Center, she was a co-investigator on local and national multi-site studies of the cognitive effects of pediatric onset multiple sclerosis.
+In her role with the Mass General Brigham Pediatric Multiple Sclerosis Center, she was a co-investigator on local and national multi-site studies of the cognitive effects of pediatric onset multiple sclerosis.
 She is currently a co-investigator on a study of patient and family views in pediatric MS research needs, outcomes and methods.
 Much of Dr. O'Donnell's research has focused on the impact of parenting styles on children's motivation, cognitive style, and emotional well-being.
 She is particularly interested in the well-being and adjustment of children with executive function deficits like those associated with ADHD who are affected by pediatric or family illness.
 She is currently conducting research on the impact of problems with executive function on adolescents' adherence to diabetes self-care.

 Braaten EB, O’Donnell E. (2010) Neuropsychology and pediatrics, in A Practical Guide to Neuropsychological Testing for Patients, Practitioners, and Other Professionals edited by E Arzubi & E Mambrino.
 NY, NY: Springer Publishing.